jcostateixeira/riziv-medication-record/input/pagecontent/example3.md

-## Dispense medication before the prescription is available
+## Example 3.
+Dispense medication before the prescription is available

 This example shows a dispense of a medication that is made before an existing prescription